nsmoker/stg-demo-scene-1/README.md

 ## Current Features

 * Movement and collision on a sprite-based tilemap.
-* Branching dialogue with typewriter dialogue boxes.
+* Branching dialogue with typewriter dialogue boxes and a node-based editor.
 * Data-driven items linked to the Godot editor.
 * Player inventory with equipment slots and stat bonuses from equipped items.
 * Containers with contents customizable in the Godot editor.